belteshazzar/sval/README.md

 - **sandBox** is true for sandbox mode or false for invasived mode.
 Sandbox mode will run code in an isolated sandbox and won't pollute your global scope.
 Invasived mode allows you run code in the same global scope of your current environment.
 The default setting is true.

 - **sourceType** is 'script' or 'module'.
-This determines how the code is parsed.
-Use 'module' to parse ES6 module syntax (import/export statements) or top-level await.
+This determines how the code is parsed and executed.
+Use 'module' to enable ES6 module syntax (import/export statements) and top-level await.
 The default is 'script'.

-Note: While 'module' allows parsing module syntax, execution of import/export statements is not yet implemented.
+- **fetch** is an optional custom function for loading modules when using import statements.
+It receives a URL string and should return a Promise that resolves to the module source code as a string.
+If not provided, Sval will use the global `fetch` function (available in browsers and modern Node.js).
+This is only used when `sourceType` is 'module'.

 Sval instance has three methods, **import**, **parse** and **run**.